 |A beautiful view of Granada from the Nasrid Palace of La Alhambra|

 The Nasrid Palaces are truly wonderous: room after room is encrusted with carved plaster ornament and inlaid wooden ceilings.
 It's not at all overrated and no photos will ever do it justice.
-I make eye contact with an American Woman in a Hat and can see her face is filled with joy.
-She says "We're really here!"
+I make eye contact with an American woman in a red hat and can see her face is filled with joy.
+She says "We're really here!" to me, as if we know each other.
 Yes I chirp, we really are here!
 Areas are being restored and we read that thousands of swifts had to be relocated out of this palace where they have been nesting for centuries.
 We overhear tour guides telling their stories into their Whisper® systems, and in the Hall of the Ambassadors a man giving a private tour to an elderly couple is telling then some half-lies in an attempt to entertain them.

 |A window niche of the Hall of the Ambassadors, La Alhambra|

 |Patio of the Lions|

 After nearly three hours we reluctantly leave the Nasrid in search of a snack and a place to sit.
 Remarkably my remaining camera battery is not yet dead, but I am nearly exhausted.
 We take a lovely break lounging on the ramparts enjoying cold Coca-Colas and a sunny view, then meander slowly through the gardens and to the car to take a nap, spending a delicious hour lying in reclined seats with the windows down, shaded by the trees planted all through the car park.
 Overall our vehicular siesta is perfectly nice and afterwards we make our way down the hill into town, to visit the cathedral and the Alcaiceria, and wander about the beautiful old city of Granada.